-Recent analyses using high-resolution measurements by Ralph/MVIC and the Long-Range Reconnaissance Imager (LORRI) instruments revealed the presence of bright N$_2$ and CH$_4$ ice-rich deposits on crater floors and rims and mountain tops \citep{Bertrand2020,Earle2022}.
-More specifically, \cite{Bertrand2020} highlighted the presence of bright CH$_4$ frost on the North-facing crater rims and slopes in the Cthulhu region; and on the top of Pigafetta and Elcano Montes.
-Using high-resolution modeling, they showed that methane deposits found at the top of these mountains form from a circulation-induced enrichment of gaseous methane a few kilometers above Pluto's plains that favors methane condensation at mountain summits.
-Yet, their model can not be used to study the formation of CH$_4$ deposits on crater rims, given the too-thin resolution of these craters compared to the model's resolution.
-They suggested that these deposits found on the craters' flanks are actually linked to the specific microclimates of these slopes.
-Given Pluto's tenuous atmosphere, sloped terrains receive significantly different amounts of solar insolation compared to flat surfaces during winter/spring (see their Figures S8, S9).
+Recent analyses using high-resolution measurements by Ralph/MVIC and the Long-Range Reconnaissance Imager (LORRI) instruments revealed bright N$_2$ and CH$_4$ ice-rich deposits on crater floors, rims, and mountain tops \citep{Bertrand2020,Earle2022}.
+More specifically, \cite{Bertrand2020} highlighted the bright CH$_4$ frost on the north-facing crater rims and slopes in the Cthulhu region and at the top of Pigafetta and Elcano Montes.
+Using high-resolution modeling, the authors showed that the methane deposits found at the top of these mountains form from a circulation-induced enrichment of gaseous methane a few kilometers above the Pluto plains that favors methane condensation at mountain summits.
+Their model cannot be used to study the formation of CH$_4$ deposits on crater rims, however, because the resolution of these craters is too thin compared to the model resolution.
+The authors suggested that these deposits found on the crater flanks might be linked to the specific microclimates of these slopes.
+Because the atmosphere of Pluto is tenuous, sloped terrains receive significantly different amounts of solar insolation compared to flat surfaces during winter and spring (see their Figs. S8 and S9).
 This creates localized cold microclimates on the slope that can favor the accumulation of volatiles and mitigate their sublimation.
-Hence, they suggested that the frosts observed on Cthulhu crater's rims are seasonal frost formed during the previous winter and should now be subliming. \cite{Earle2022} extended this work to other regions of Pluto and found a latitudinal dependence in the orientation of CH$_4$ frost on crater rims.
-They showed that methane frost is detected on North-facing slopes in the equatorial regions of Pluto ($\pm$ 15\textdegree~latitude), and equatorward-facing slopes at higher latitudes (between 15\textdegree~N and 38\textdegree N), and then on all of the crater rims at higher latitudes.
-Although they share the same hypothesis as \cite{Bertrand2020} to explain the presence of methane frost at low latitudes on North-facing slopes, they note that the change in preferential orientation in regions around 18\textdegree N could be explained by different formation timescales (e.g., seasonal at low latitudes, perennial at high latitudes).
-Finally, for N$_2$ frosts, they showed that they are preferentially observed on the crater's floor up to 38\textdegree latitude, and on equatorward-facing slopes at higher latitudes.
+They therefore suggested that the frosts observed on the Cthulhu crater rims are seasonal frost that formed during the previous winter and now sublimates. \cite{Earle2022} extended this work to other regions of Pluto and found a latitudinal dependence in the orientation of CH$_4$ frost on crater rims.
+They showed that methane frost is detected on north-facing slopes in the equatorial regions of Pluto ($\pm$ 15\textdegree~latitude), on equatorward-facing slopes at higher latitudes (between 15\textdegree~N and 38\textdegree N), and then on all of the crater rims at higher latitudes.
+Although they shared the hypothesis by \cite{Bertrand2020} to explain the methane frost at low latitudes on north-facing slopes, they noted that the change in preferential orientation in regions around 18\textdegree N might be explained by different formation timescales (e.g., seasonal at low latitudes, and perennial at high latitudes).
+Finally, for N$_2$ frosts, they showed that they are preferentially observed on the crater floor up to 38\textdegree~latitude and on equatorward-facing slopes at higher latitudes.